 TUES: Is there a duty to vote?
 Reading: Alex Guerrero, "The Paradox of Voting and the Ethics of Political Representation."
-Also: Alex Guerrero: "Against Elections: The Lottocratic Alternative."
+Merely recommended reading: Alex Guerrero: "Against Elections: The Lottocratic Alternative."
 THUR: Is there a democratic right to an equal say?
 Reading: Jason Brennan, "The Right to a Competent Electorate."
 Merely recommended reading: David Estlund, "Why Not Epistocracy?"."
+Merely recommended reading: Sean Ingham & David Wiens, "Against competence-based restrictions of the suffrage."